Ronald W. Davis: Recognition and awards

-In 2013 Davis was named, alongside Elon Musk and Jeff Bezos, as one of today’s nine greatest innovators by The Atlantic: "A substantial number of the major genetic advances of the past 20 years can be traced back to Davis in some way."
+In 2013 Davis was named, alongside Elon Musk and Jeff Bezos, as one of today's nine greatest innovators by The Atlantic: "A substantial number of the major genetic advances of the past 20 years can be traced back to Davis in some way."

 He has won recognition for his contributions to genetic research from many groups, as early as 1976 and as recently as 2015, from one of his alumni colleges and from the National Academy of Sciences.
-Starting from his most recent award, here are awards and recognition Davis has received for his achievements in and contributions to science.
 In 2015, he received the Precision Medicine World Conference Luminary Award for his development of “R-loop Technique of Electron Microscopy”.
 In 2013, he received the Warren Alpert Foundation Prize.

 He received the Gruber Prize in Genetics in 2011, which noted among other achievements, two landmark papers, one in 1977 concerning genome editing and another in 1980 which "helped launch the field of genomics."
 In 2007, California Institute of Technology gave him its Distinguished Alumni Award.
 In 2005, Davis received the Dickson Prize in Medicine.
 In 2004, he received the Lifetime Achievement Award from the Genetics Society of America.
 The National Academy of Sciences (NAS) gave him the 1982 NAS Award in Molecular Biology.
 In 1976, he received the Eli Lilly Award in Microbiology and Immunology.